openwrt/packages/net/unbound/files/README.md

     Boolean.
 If enabled version.server, version.bind, id.server, and
     hostname.bind queries are refused.

+  option interface_auto '0'
+    Boolean.
+If enabled DNS replies will have the same source address as the request was sent to.

   option listen_port '53'
     Port.
 Incoming.
 Where Unbound will listen for queries.